Jellycious/microhsm/README.md

 > Define your HSMs using a set of expressive macros.
 This approach offers a more concise and readable syntax,
 > significantly reducing boilerplate code.
 While it abstracts away
 > some implementation details, it streamlines development and improves maintainability for most use cases.

+The next examples will show both methods respectively.

 ## Vertex and Event IDs
 Every vertex and event should have a unique ID associated to it.